Lynn Woolsey

-She was a member of the Congressional Progressive Caucus, and was its co-chair from 2010 until her retirement in 2013.
-Woolsey, who described herself as "the first former welfare mother to serve in Congress," was one of two members of the House known to have previously been on welfare; the other is Congresswoman Gwen Moore (D-WI).

-On June 28, 2011, Woolsey announced that she would not run for re-election in the 2012 election.
-She was succeeded in her North Bay district by Jared Huffman.
+During her time in Congress, Woolsey was a strong advocate for social and economic justice, and she was a vocal opponent of the Iraq War.
+She worked to promote universal healthcare, improve access to education, and expand workers' rights.
+She also authored and co-sponsored several pieces of legislation, including the Family and Medical Leave Act, which provides job protection for workers who need time off to care for themselves or their families.

+Woolsey was also a strong advocate for environmental protection and played a key role in efforts to protect the Northern California coastline.
+She was a co-founder of the Congressional Progressive Caucus and served as its co-chair for several years.

+Prior to her time in Congress, Woolsey served on the Petaluma, California City Council, and as Mayor of Petaluma.
+She also worked as a high school teacher and was involved in various community organizations.

+After leaving Congress, Woolsey remained active in politics and advocacy, and she continued to be involved in efforts to promote progressive causes and improve the lives of working people.

 Early life, education and career

-Woolsey was born in Seattle, Washington.
+Woolsey was born Lynn Carol Robinson in Seattle, Washington.
 Woolsey graduated from Lincoln High School in 1955.
-She was educated at the University of Washington, where she became a member of Alpha Phi sorority, but left school early to be married.
+She was educated at the University of Washington, where she became a member of Alpha Phi sorority, but left school early to marry Terry J. Critchett in 1958.
 She moved to Marin County in Northern California and enrolled at the University of San Francisco.

-Her husband left the family, leaving Woolsey to raise her three children alone.
+Her husband left the family, leaving Woolsey to raise her three children alone, and they divorced in 1968.
 She received public assistance to make ends meet while working and finishing her education.
-She remarried and raised another child.
+She married David C. Woolsey in 1971, and raised another child, but that marriage also ended in divorce.
 She later became a human resources manager and business owner, a teacher at the College of Marin and the Dominican University of California, and a member of the Petaluma, California, City Council before running for Congress.